Mick3DIY/MiniPicoPCB/README.md

 As part of an educational project, the schematic and PCB are made with [KiCad](https://www.kicad.org) version 9 ([kicad](kicad/) folder).

-:bulb: All important parameters are stored in the schematic or PCB editors **text variables**.
+:bulb: All important parameters are stored in the schematic/PCB editors **text variables** (common project variables).

 ![Schematic view](assets/MiniPicoPCB_Schematic.png)